paloriot/kong-k8s-yaml-hybrid/README.md

 ![Kong Manager Login](./images/Kong_Manager_login.png)

 ## How to access the Kong Developer Portal
-First, enable the DevPortal by going to Kong Manager, DevPortal / Overview and by clicking on Enable Devportal Portal
+First, enable the DevPortal by going to Kong Manager, DevPortal / Overview and by clicking on Enable Developer Portal

 ![Enable Kong Developer Portal](./images/Kong_Enable_DevPortal.png)